tsolawoyin/boots/README.md

 # Hi, I'm BOOTS 👋

 Welcome to my codebase.
 Yes I'm open-source and I need your help to grow.
-[Want to contribute?](./CONTRIBUTING.md)
+[Would love to contribute?](./CONTRIBUTING.md)

 ### About me

-My author [tsolawoyin](#) programmed me to help you pass your exams and gain some additional skills all the while having fun with yourself or with your friends.
+My author, [tsolawoyin](#), programmed me to help you pass your exams and gain some additional skills all the while having fun with yourself or with your friends.
 I am just a few months old and still under constant development but I would love to give a basic overview of how I function.

 I am a very simple program with not so fancy graphical user-interface.
 I am preloaded with several questions which you can select and test yourself on.
 On the surface I look like so many test app out there but I am unique in some respect.